Oddy

 How to Use Whale Data

-Here are some best practices for using whale tracking data:
+Here are some best practices for using top trader data:

-1. Follow the trend, not individual trades - Look for patterns across multiple whales rather than copying single trades
+1. Follow the trend, not individual trades - Look for patterns across multiple top traders rather than copying single trades

-2. Consider timing - Early whale activity may be more informative than late entries
+2. Consider timing - Early top trader activity may be more informative than late entries

 3. Watch for consensus - When multiple top traders agree, it may signal a higher-conviction opportunity

-4. Do your own research - Use whale data as one input among many, not as your sole decision-making tool
+4. Do your own research - Use top trader data as one input among many, not as your sole decision-making tool

 Conclusion